Breword/tmux/Recipes.md

 This file lists some useful configuration file snippets to control tmux behaviour.

-### Prevent cursor movement wrapping
+### Prevent pane movement wrapping

-This stops the pane change keys wrapping around at the top, bottom, left and right.
+This stops the pane movement keys wrapping around at the top, bottom, left and right.

 Requires tmux 2.6 or later.